ds4dh/CT-ADE/README.md

 ## Typical Pipeline from Checkpoint

 Follow this procedure if you aim to recreate the dataset detailed in our paper for all levels (SOC, HLGT, HLT, and PT).
-For instructions on creating an updated version of CT-ADE, refer to the next section titled `Typical Pipeline For an Up-to-Date CT-ADE Dataset`.

 ### 1. Place your licensed data
 Place your unzipped MedDRA files in the directory `./data/MedDRA_25_0_English` and your DrugBank XML database in the directory `./data/drugbank`.